CBIGR/SUBATOMIC/README.md

 4. ```Hsapiens_goa_ensembl.gaf```

-- File containing all edges from the integrated prior network
+- File containing all edges from the integrated multi-edge network
 - No header, content:
-  - First column contains node_1 (in case of directed interactions - the regulators)
+  - First column contains node_1 (in case of directed interactions - the regulatory factors)
   - Second column contains node_2 (in case of directed interactions - the targets)
   - Third column contains the letter representing the network to which this interaction belongs
 - Networks can only contain **either** directed **or** undirected edges, but no mix of both